hafsa342T/iso-9001-audit-ready/README.md

 # ISO 9001 Audit Readiness Assessment – Free Tool

-This repository introduces a free ISO 9001:2015 audit readiness assessment developed by QSE Academy.
+This repository introduces an ISO 9001:2015 audit readiness assessment developed by QSE Academy.
 It is designed to help organizations evaluate their compliance with ISO 9001 requirements and identify gaps before undergoing a certification or surveillance audit.

 The tool provides a guided, structured self-assessment based on the clauses of ISO 9001:2015 and reflects what certification bodies typically evaluate.